TabulateJarl8/calcplugins/README.md

 ## formulas
 The formulas plugin is a plugin that adds the functionality to solve lots of formulas.
 Some include but are not limited to, volume of shapes, quadratic formula, and energy equations.

+## discordrpc
+Shows ImaginaryInfinity Calculator as your status in Discord

 ## absgraph
 Absgraph is a plugin that will give you the equation to an Absolute Value Graph from the x value, y value, and slope.